Mukuyev/ReFarmer_/ReFarmer_GDD/Characters/Major/Obsidian.md

-One of the main Characters, We will trade with him a lot in [[Secret Village]] and he is also same race as we are, which [[Glasslander]]
+One of the main Characters, We will trade with him a lot in [[Secret Village]] and he is also same race as we are, which [[Glasslander]].
+This character helps us at the beginning, heals our wounds and sells the potion